aboutzabi/Simple-Blog-website-using-sementic-elements/README.md

 # Simple-Blog-website-using-sementic-elements
-A simple vlog website showcasing using semantic elements in html
+A simple way to learn semantic element with a simple web project

 # Semantic Elements in a Professional SEO Website